grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] remove any references to jesus or christ or heaven --- there is no heaven, only hell.
 A submariner either ends up in hell, or escapes it.
 	* [ ] no god-damning either: there is no god
 * [ ] make sure any compass bearing degrees references are oriented to the globe, not relative to the boat
+* diagrams revs:
 	* [ ] add 'sail' label to diagrams (since it's a technical term you use often in the book)
 	* [ ] make sure label diagram for sonar compartment includes navigation and radar as well
 	* [ ] add 'sleeping racks' to labels on diagram? (since it's a technical term you use often in the book)
+	* [ ] make sure the Gnat has an airlock escape trunk
+	* [ ] add a dotted line to Prospect showing where ballast tanks are outside the pressure hull
+* [ ] cargo bay or cargo hold?
+(Fix on diagram too)
+	* I think it's a hold on a ship
 * [ ] revisions for Gregory death scene:
 	* blood rains down through the open hatch (though they don't see Gregory at all)
 	* as they dive, shave-and-a-haircut, shave-and-a-haircut, shave-and-a-haircut taps out above them on the sail.
-* [ ] cargo bay or cargo hold?
-(Fix on diagram too)
-	* I think it's a hold on a ship
 * [ ] bring Sylvia's first name into the story. it's too repetitive to refer to her without it.
 	* tough maybe Hemi is the only one who calls her by it
 	* [ ] Hemi uses Sylvia as a whole name exclusively, not Syl.